-Unpaid carers can often forget about their own health in order to look after their loved one.
-Glasgow HSCP is committed to supporting unpaid carers to look after their own health and wellbeing, including to reduce the negative impact of their caring role on their own health and wellbeing.
-Glasgow's carers services have dedicated NHS carer liaison workers who can offer a carer health review as part of a Carer Support Plan.
-The pandemic restrictions halted the delivery of face-to-face health reviews and carers could only be supported by telephone.
+Unpaid Carers can often forget about their own health in order to look after their loved one.
+Glasgow HSCP is committed to supporting unpaid carers to look after their own health and wellbeing, including to reduce the negative impact of their caring role on their own health and well-being.
+Glasgow's carers services have dedicated NHS carer liaison workers who can offer a carer health review as part of a carer support plan.

-Health and wellbeing support is also offered to young carers from Glasgow Youth Health Services: Julie Gordon, Youth Health Service Manager said: "The service offers confidential, personalised support for young people aged 12-19 years in Glasgow City."
+Health and wellbeing support is also offered to young carers from Glasgow Youth Health Services: "The service offers confidential, personalised support for young people aged 12-19 years in Glasgow City."
+Julie Gordon, Youth Health Service Manager